PabloRosas17/LeBeaute/README.md

 ## 🌟 Features
 - **Effortless Beauty Services**: Integration of beauty solutions designed for ultimate convenience and user satisfaction.
-- **Sleek and Intuitive Design**: Powered by **Material Design**, providing a smooth, visually appealing navigation experience.
+- **Sleek and Intuitive Design**: Powered by **Material Design**, a smooth, visually appealing experience.
-- **Fully Responsive Layout**: Adapts beautifully to any device, with vibrant, customizable themes that make every interaction feel personalized.
+- **Fully Responsive Layout**: Adapts beautifully, with vibrant, customizable themes that make every interaction feel personalized.
 - **Always Evolving**: New features are being brewed and deployed, just like your favorite espresso ☕️—always improving, always fresh!